-If “rice with anything” is your favorite dish, read on.
+If “rice with anything” is your favorite dish, first, check out Plated, then, read on.
 Versatile, nourishing, and downright satisfying, this grain plays an integral part of daily life for many people all around the world.
-Naturally low in sodium and cholesterol and rich in vitamins and minerals, it is an easy way to round out any meal.
+Naturally low in sodium and cholesterol and rich in vitamins and minerals, it is an easy way to round out any meal—take Plated’s Beef Rendang recipe as a solid example.
 From comfort foods and side dishes to main courses, this humble grain is a powerful mainstay with universal appeal.
 In some cultures, it is even incorporated into ceremonies, celebrations, and spiritual rites of passage.
 There are dozens upon dozens types to explore—and most of them can be classified as long-grain, medium-grain, or short-grain.
 To help get you started, below is a quick glossary and guide designed to turn cruising the grain aisle into a delightful event.
 Dinner options abound!

 Long-Grain: Roughly four times as long as it is wide, long-grain varieties of rice are most commonly used since they achieve everyday fluffy grains that stay separated.

 Medium-Grain: Medium-grain rice is about twice as long as it is wide.
 Tender, moist, and a bit chewy, the grains tend to stick together a bit.

 Short-Grain: Short-grain rice is short and plump.
 The grains stick together and clump up when cooked.

 1. An Italian short grain, Arborio rice is large, bold, and marked with a unique white dot in the center.
 It is often used for risotto since it can absorb liquid and flavor over slow cooking.
 The result?
 Unmatched creamy texture with a chewy core.
 Since it holds its shape so well, it is also suited to making arancini, or fried rice balls.
 Likewise, we like the way it plumps up and naturally thickens minestrone.